-With Ltd. Company contractors facing greater financial obligations under IR35, you can expect that more will seek alternate working arrangements before the legislation comes into effect.
+With Ltd. Company contractors facing greater financial obligations under IR35, you can expect that more will seek alternate working arrangements more often.
 How can you access the talent you need and get work done in a compliant way?

-get focused on IR35 compliance before it’s too late.
+get focused on IR35 compliance to reduce your risk.